BEAST-Fitting/beast/docs/workflow.rst

 Before running the BEAST, you will need to modify this file to specify the required parameters for generating models and fitting data.
-These parameters are described in :ref:`beast-setup`
+These parameters are described in beast setup documenation (link needed).

 ****